Roy Powell (New Zealand rugby league): Auckland and North Island selection

 The 1934 season began on an interesting note for Powell.
-Shortly before the season he lost the “joint of a finger” in a “motor accident”.
+Shortly before the season he lost the "joint of a finger" in a "motor accident".
 The year for Richmond was to be somewhat of an historic one.
 They were only defeated twice in the season, both in the championship on their way to their first ever Fox Memorial title.
 They also won the Roope Rooster knockout competition and Stormont Shield awarded to the champion of champions, becoming the first ever club to do this.
 Then at the end of the season they defeated the Western Suburbs side who were New South Wales Rugby League champions.
 Powell played a prominent part throughout and earned a place in the Auckland and North Island sides.
-In Richmond’s first game of the season he was said to have done “a lot of useful work behind the scrum” in an 18–7 win over Newton Rangers.
-After a win over Devonport The New Zealand Herald said that “an outstanding game was played by Powell, the Richmond halfback.
-His all-round play meant a great deal to Richmond and he was responsible for the team’s only try through a clever movement from the scrum.
-Powell has been playing very sound football all the season and must come into consideration for the representative honours”.
-In a 20–8 win over Marist he “played another fine game at halfback, being directly responsible for the try scored by [Ralph] Jenkinson through clever play from the scrum”.
-It was also said that “besides improving on attack, Powell does a lot of defensive work, which repeatedly gets his side out of trouble.
-On present form there should be no doubt about his inclusion as representative half”.
+In Richmond's first game of the season he was said to have done "a lot of useful work behind the scrum" in an 18–7 win over Newton Rangers.
+After a win over Devonport The New Zealand Herald said that "an outstanding game was played by Powell, the Richmond halfback.
+His all-round play meant a great deal to Richmond and he was responsible for the team's only try through a clever movement from the scrum.
+Powell has been playing very sound football all the season and must come into consideration for the representative honours".
+In a 20–8 win over Marist he "played another fine game at halfback, being directly responsible for the try scored by [Ralph] Jenkinson through clever play from the scrum".
+It was also said that "besides improving on attack, Powell does a lot of defensive work, which repeatedly gets his side out of trouble.
+On present form there should be no doubt about his inclusion as representative half".

 On 20 June he was selected as part of the Auckland training squad to practice towards the match with Taranaki.
-Then on 25 June the selectors Bert Avery, W. Mincham, and Ernie Asher chose him to play in the match with Richmond team mates Bert Cooke and Stan Prentice outside him in the five-eighths positions.
+Then on 25 June the selectors Bert Avery, W. Mincham, and Ernie Asher chose him to play in the match with Richmond teammates Bert Cooke and Stan Prentice outside him in the five-eighths positions.